nicsure/QDNH/README.md

   - sudo apt install libasound2-dev
   - (Non-Debian based distros may have other package management commands)

+To find your IP Address
+- In the terminal type
+  - ip -4 address

 Now for QDNH
 - Fetch the zip file from the latest release https://github.com/nicsure/QDNH/releases
 - Unzip this to a folder of your choice.